Friday, July 30, 2010

 We spent yesterday moored at the Baths Island in Windsor whilst we took the bus to Slough for some serious shopping.
 Today the run to Marlow only saw one shower at Cookham but there have been some heavy downpours since we arrived, in between the sun has been shining.

 This view is looking upstream from Marlow lock, the weir is on the left.
-The next view of Marlow is looking downstream from our mooring.

 Monday, July 12, 2010